 Can I Go Back To School And Still Collect Workers’ Compensation?

 Technically yes, you can go back to school while collecting workers’ compensation benefits.
 However, the reality is that this could put your benefits at risk because it may raise questions about your level of disability.
 Before you make any decisions be sure to contact our law office so that we can discuss how this may impact your claim.

 You Could Also Recover Additional Compensation From A Third-Party Claim

-Settlements and favorable verdicts from personal injury claims can provide compensation that workers’ comp can’t.
+Settlements and favorable verdicts from personal injury claims can provide compensation that a workers’ comp claim can’t.
 For example, a personal injury lawsuit settlement may include monetary compensation for non-monetary losses such as physical pain and suffering and emotional trauma; a typical workers’ comp claim paid out by an insurance company won’t give these types of losses the importance and compensation you deserve.

 If you or a family member has been injured on the job, call us at 610.892.9200 or contact us here.